Photon radiation by relatively slowly rotating fermions in magnetic field: Numerical results

 \section{Numerical results}

 In this section we present the procedure and the results of the numerical calculation of the synchrotron radiation intensity for $\bar \sigma=\text{sgn}\left(qB\right) =-1$, e.g.\ an electron $q=-1$ in the magnetic field pointing in the $z$-direction $B>0$.
+The radiation intensity for a positive charge can be easily obtained using the results of the previous section, by simply inverting the sense of rotation.